Electrical Engineering BSEE

 Career opportunities include jobs in telecommunications (optical, wireless, wired, satellite, and radar), VLSI (analog and digital), aerospace, remote sensing and instrumentation, computer circuitry interface, biomedical instrumentation, semiconductor device fabrication, and transportation.

-Power and Systems/Control has at its core the areas of controls engineering and electric power engineering, the classic core of electrical engineering, and exploits the synergies between these two areas.
-These areas of study explores subjects such as modeling, analysis and control of dynamic systems including power systems, planning and optimization, electromechanical energy conversion, motor operation and control, transformers, power electronics, sensors and actuators, and the electrical and economic structure of the power industry.
-These areas of study offer access to two state-of-the-art laboratories.
-In the Interconnected Power System Laboratory, students can operate and control a small power system through the fusing of computer software and hardware technology with high-voltage, high-power technology.
-The Ortlip Systems Laboratory houses various experiments in sensing, feedback, and control.
+Power and systems control has at its core the areas of controls engineering and electric power engineering, the classic core of electrical engineering, and exploits the synergies between these two areas.
+These areas of study explores subjects such as modeling, analysis and control of dynamic systems including power systems, planning and optimization, electromechanical energy conversion, motor operation and control, transformers, power electronics, sensors and actuators and the electrical and economic structure of the power industry.
+These areas of study offer access to state-of-the-art laboratories including the Interconnected Power System Laboratory, where students can operate and control a small power system through the fusing of computer software and hardware technology with high-voltage, high-power technology.
+In the Ortlip Systems Laboratory various experiments can be performed in sensing, feedback and control.
 Both laboratories stress the use of modeling software, especially MATLAB, and the integrated use of computers and hardware.

 Career opportunities include options ranging from manufacturing, the power industry (generation, transmission, distribution, marketing, and consumption), robotics, and transportation to Wall Street.